Examining the Experiences of People who Regret Becoming Parents

 In Study 1, we recruited 59 parents from online communities dedicated to parents who regret having children.
 We asked participants to tell us about their experiences before becoming a parent, the specific things they regret, and what their current mental health was like.
 We also asked them about how much they identify as a parent.

 We then used correlations and Bayesian linear regression to characterize the experiences of our participants.

 Parents who experienced regret reported having negative mental health, negative attitudes toward having children and poor relationship quality before becoming a parent.
 In contrast, our parents who experienced regret reported low rates of identifying as a parent and worse emotional state to having children compared to those who experienced less regret.

 Correlations among Parental Regret and variables of interest

 *size and colour of circles represent the direction and strength of relationship

-With a better understanding of who experiences regret and common experiences among those who regret having children, we can develop interventions to help parents cope.
+With a better understanding of who regrets becoming a parent and the common experiences among these parents, we can develop interventions to help parents cope.
 With a theoretical model, we can also begin to understand how to prevent regret beforehand, by understanding common antecedents among regretful parents, and how to provide parents support.